 Easy Ground Turkey Taco Bowls

-Easy 30-minute ground turkey taco bowls for two with all the toppings!
-Ground turkey seasoned with spices, corn, and pinto beans spooned over a simple lime-infused rice.
-Topped with sliced avocado, diced tomatoes, queso fresco, and sour cream.
+Easy ground turkey taco bowls with all the toppings!
+Seasoned ground turkey, corn, and pinto beans are spooned over rice flavored with fresh lime juice.
+The bowls are topped with sliced avocado, diced tomatoes, queso fresco, and sour cream.

-Could you skip the rice and wrap up the savory ground turkey and pinto bean filling in a tortilla?
-Yes, you could do that, but the beauty of a bowl is that all the taco fixings stay put – no worrying about the filling and toppings spilling out the end of the taco onto your plate or your lap.
+I love tacos, but I love taco bowls even more, and, more often than not, taco night at our house is actually taco bowl night.
+The beauty of a bowl is that all the taco fixings stay put – no worrying about the filling and toppings spilling out the end of the tortilla onto your plate or your lap.
 Everything is nicely contained in a pretty bowl.
-This recipe serves two but easily doubles to serve more.

 Print